What is an employee pulse check?

 Consider how frequently you will survey employees and the best day and time to do so before conducting the initial survey.

-It is not ideal to do surveys at the start of the workweek and during the weekend.
+Doing surveys at the start of the workweek and during the weekend is not ideal.
 Most businesses send surveys mid-week to get a stronger understanding of what the atmosphere is like in the workplace.

-Make it a practice to go over all of the feedback in detail and search for common areas of concern to use for the next pulse survey.
+Make it a practice to review all the feedback in detail and search for common areas of concern for the next pulse survey.

-The worst action a manager will do is completely disregard the results of the survey.
+The worst action a manager will take is to completely disregard the results of the survey.
 In this case, it is preferable not to execute them than to require employees to complete them just to disregard their opinions and suggestions.

 Many businesses share survey results with the entire team, whereas others only share the information with immediate superiors or the management team.